United Theological College, Bangalore

-United Theological College (UTC) is an ecumenical mainline seminary founded in 1910.
+United Theological College (UTC) is an ecumenical Mainline Protestant seminary founded in 1910.
 It is situated in the southern city of Bangalore in the state of Karnataka in South India and is affiliated with the Senate of Serampore College (University).
-It is a leading ecumenical institution in Bangalore, recognized as the principal center for the development and practice of Dalit theology.
+It is an ecumenical institution in Bangalore, recognized as the principal center for the development and practice of Dalit theology.

 The College

 Since 1976, it has been granted the status of an autonomous college under Senate of Serampore.
 The college has welcomed world leaders.
 Mahatma Gandhi visited it in 1927 and declared, To live the gospel is the most effective way…I can say that the life of service and uttermost simplicity is the best preaching.
 India Post released a centenary commemorative stamp in honor of the United Theological College (UTC) on 8 July 2011.